-Many history students have presented their papers at Westminster's Undergraduate Research Fair, and several Westminster students have won prizes at the Utah regional Phi Alpha Theta conference.
+Many history students present their papers at Westminster's Undergraduate Research Fair, and several Westminster have recently given papers at the Utah regional Phi Alpha Theta conference.

-Check out this video feature about student Marian Fackrell's award-winning research on the Kennedy family.
-The title of her paper: "Loathing, Vanity, Nostalgia, and America's Royal Family: The Public's Love/Hate Relationship with the Kennedys."
+Check out this video feature about student Marian Fackrell's award-winning senior thesis: "Loathing, Vanity, Nostalgia, and America's Royal Family: The Public's Love/Hate Relationship with the Kennedys."
+(2010)

 In the summer of 2014, junior Avenel Rolfsen received a competitive research grant for the Westminster Summer Undergraduate Research Experience to work on a research project with Dr. Gary Marquardt.
 The project evolved into a scholarly article, "Afrikanerdom's Promised Land: Colonial Namibia and the Whitening of the South African Frontier, c.
 1946-1956," submitted to a peer-reviewed academic journal for publication consideration.